trailheadapps/ebikes-lwc/README.md

 E-Bikes is a sample application that demonstrates how to build applications with Lightning Web Components.
 E-Bikes is a fictitious electric bicycle manufacturer.
 The application helps E-Bikes manage their products and reseller orders using a rich user experience.

+> If you want to experience Salesforce Communities with Lightning Web Components, check out the [E-Bikes Communities repository](https://github.com/trailheadapps/ebikes-communities-lwc).

 ## Table of contents

 -   Installation Instructions